-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, an ann-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and

-"smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer □
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer, and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): Accelerated filer □